openuado/niet/README.md

 ```

 Further examples with [`jmespath` identifiers](http://jmespath.org/specification.html#examples).

+### Output

+#### Stdout
+By default, niet print the output on stdout.

+#### Save output to a file
+It if possible to pass a filename using -o or --output argument to writes
+directly in a file.
+This file will be created if not exists or will be
+replaced if already exists.

+#### In-file modification
+It is possible to modify directly a file using -i or --in-place argument.
+This will replace
+the input file by the output of niet command.
+This can be used to extract some data of a file or
+reindent a file.

 ### Output formats
 You can change the output format using the -f or --format optional